Get Started Investing

 What’s A Robo-Advisor?

-Robo-advisors are online advisors that use computer algorithms and advanced software to engineer optimized portfolios better than the average human could do on their own.
+Robo-advisors are online advisors who use computer algorithms and advanced software to engineer optimized portfolios better than the average human could do on their own.
 Or at least require less effort than a human.

 Unless the human in question is Ray Dalio.

-A Robo-Advisor is like having a fully-automated financial service at your fingertips.
-They do this by implementing tactics like automated rebalancing, tax-loss harvesting, optimized portfolio allocations as well as having low-costs, and zero minimums.
+A Robo-Advisor is like having a fully automated financial service at your fingertips.
+They do this by implementing tactics like automated rebalancing, tax-loss harvesting, optimized portfolio allocations as well as having low costs, and zero minimums.

-So, all those portfolios examples I mentioned earlier require a little more work from you if you want to implement the tools as Betterment does.
+So, all those portfolio examples I mentioned earlier require a little more work from you if you want to implement the tools as Betterment does.
 I’m not saying it can’t be done – but it will require a bit of elbow grease.

-It’s kind of like an online bank offering higher APYs than a traditional brick and mortar bank – same with Betterment.
+It’s kind of like an online bank offering higher APYs than a traditional brick-and-mortar bank – same with Betterment.
 It’s an online service which is one reason how they keep their costs down.

 The barrier to entry is low, which makes Betterment ideal for people who want to start investing but lack the required minimum deposit to open an account.